rovermicrover/siralim-ultimate-api/README.md

 ## About

-This project is a JSON API for Game data from Siralim Ultimate.
+This project is a JSON API for Game data from [Siralim Ultimate](https://store.steampowered.com/app/1289810/Siralim_Ultimate/) by [Thylacine Studios](http://www.thylacinestudios.com/).

 It is written in [Python](https://www.python.org/) using [FastAPI](https://fastapi.tiangolo.com/).